Hurtak/json-decode/README.md

         - { type: Number, nullable: true } - means it could be Number or null
         - is this really better than { unionType: [Number, null] }
         - probably not
+    - add tests for stuff like
+        - data contains NaN, Infinite, -Infinite or other garbage like functions

 - when done
+    - remove console.assert(false)
     - cleanup error codes
         - document error codes
     - browser build